auglxw/Multi-Class-Income-Classification/README.md

 #
 ## ML - CatBoost Classifier ##
+//Teg

 #
 ## ML - XGBoost Classifier ##
-In this notebook, we explored the use of a Gradient Boosting Classifier.
+In this notebook, we trained Gradient Boosting Classifier models.
 - Our base model of max depth 3, n_estimators 300 and subsample 0.7 yield a f1 score of 0.57372.
 - Through hyperparameters (max depth, n_estimators and subsample) tuning, we estimated the optimal max depth to be 7-12.
 - After cross-validation, we found the optimal hyperparameters to be max depth=3, n_estimators=150 and subsample=0.8.
 This model yield a f1 score of 0.52658.

 #
 ## Conclusions and Recommendations ##
+- The most important factors, identified by our best performing model (XGBoost) affecting one's salary are:
+  1. Detailed Household Status
+  2. Age
+  3. Whether you work more than 35 hours a week
+  4. Possession of Professional Certificate
+  5. Gender
-- Our tuning of ML models have increased from an initial f1 score of 0.39 to 0.57.
+- Our tuning and selection of ML models have increased the f1 score from an initial 0.39 to 0.57.
 In the confusion matrix, we see that the diagonals are well lit-up too.
 However, adjacent squares have quite a high incidence too.
 We believe that it is because Salary can be affected by non-quantifiable data like one's connections, EQ, negotiation skills, individual interview performance, company's budget availability and payment methods (stock options, housing, education - not just Salary).

 #
 ## New tools we have learnt ##
 - Data Visualisation: GraphViz
 - Feature Engineering: MinMax Scaler, Mutual Information, Chi-Squared Test
 - Cross-Validation: GridSearchCV
-- ML models: XGBoost Classifier, Multilayer Perceptron, Support Vector Machine, K-Nearest-Neighbours
+- ML models: XGBoost Classifier, Multilayer Perceptron, Support Vector Machine, K-Nearest-Neighbours, Logistic Regression, Adaptive Boosting

 #
 ## Contributors ##